 It is important to look at the two right-hand columns (total cases per 1 million population, and deaths per 1 million population) to appreciate this point.

-If hygiene, overall living conditions and vulnerability to disease were controlling, one would not expect countries like the U.S. (206 deaths per million), Italy (478 deaths per million) and Sweden (265 deaths per million) to be so much higher than countries like El Salvador (2 deaths per million), Libya (0.4 deaths per million) and the Congo (2 deaths per million).
+If hygiene, overall living conditions, and vulnerability to disease were controlled, one would not expect countries like the U.S. (206 deaths per million), Italy (478 deaths per million), and Sweden (265 deaths per million) to be so much higher than countries like El Salvador (2 deaths per million), Libya (0.4 deaths per million) and the Congo (2 deaths per million).
 Quibbles about the validity or reliability of the data simply cannot account for such disparities.

 It is almost as if those countries that were the targets of the migrants were being “softened up” to facilitate their future entrance once the pandemic runs its course, which if true would assuredly be a strategic objective of the first order.